briansalazar-tech/CloudResumeChallenge/README.md

 <h2>Back-End</h2>
 <h3>Hosting & Static Website</h3>
 <h4>Blob Storage</h4>
 <p>My spin on the Cloud Resume Challenge is hosted using a Storage Account in Microsoft Azure.
-Utilizing the static webbsite feature of Blob storage, the contents of this repo are pushed into Blob storage and the contents of the website are displayed.</p>
+Utilizing the static website feature of Blob storage, the contents of this repo are pushed into Blob storage and the contents of the website are displayed.</p>
 <h4>Azure CDN</h4>
 <p>Using Azure's Content Deliver Network and a custom domain, the website can be accessed at https://www.briansalazar.net.</p>
 <h3>Azure Function & Database</h3>